 I’m traveling to Greece in mid May.
 Starting in Santorini and heading to Milos.
 I’m torn between Naxos and Paros but would like to stay on one of those islands for three nights before heading to Mykonos.
 I’m going solo on this trip and do not want to rent a car, and would much rather walk or take public transportation or taxi.
 I’m interested to experience the culture, tour villages/town/historical sites, hike, sunsets, beaches, etc. I really want to soak up the beauty of the islands!
 I’m a foodie too!
 Can you please tell me which island you would recommend?
 What hotel on the island would you recommend?

-Naxos, Sifnos, Folegandros would all be great.
+Naxos, Sifnos, and Folegandros would be my recommendations.

 Personally, I find Naxos more attractive due to the family-friendly atmosphere you mentioned.
 We visited it three times with my family and enjoyed it so much, that we decided to buy a house in Naxos just to have some constant place to go to.
 Now we go there at least three times a year.
 The main reason for loving this place for me is the best beaches even in comparison to Paros, whose beaches are also good.

-Agreed!
+I agree!
 Good luck with your new house.

 Hi Dave,